 Concord School began in 1886.
 There have been multiple school buildings built since the original school was created.
-In 1954, a fire burned the brick building and we have been in our current building, since 1956.
-We are looking forward to moving into a brand new facility, in the Fall of 2012.
+In 1954, a fire burned the brick building.
+From 1956-2013, our school was located in a Rockwellesque setting on Warrior River Road .
+We moved to our current location in the fall of 2013.

 The Jefferson County School System located in the greater metropolitan area of Birmingham is Alabama’s second-largest school district.
 With 52 schools, 2,564 teachers, and 35,843 students, the system offers a multitude of academic, career technical, and extracurricular opportunities for students.

 As a Professional Learning Community, we have a collective commitment to the following:

 - Ensure achievement for all students by offering a challenging curriculum along with career tech pathways.

 - Utilize data to guide decision-making and continuous improvement.

 - Establish collaborative teaming focused on teaching and learning.

 - Support faculty, administrators, and staff through relevant professional learning opportunities.

 - Value skills and expertise of all employees.

 - Build and maintain effective communication with families and communities.